2025 Canadian wildfires: Background

 While wildfires are a natural part of the Canadian boreal forest life cycle, climate change has led to higher temperatures and drier conditions, leading in turn to more frequent and severe fires and a longer fire season.
-This led to 71% of the country was facing abnormally dry conditions by the end of July, rivalling 2023 as one of the most widespread dry years on record and contributing to what would become a destructive fire season.
+This led to 71% of the country facing abnormally dry conditions by the end of July, rivalling 2023 as one of the most widespread dry years on record and contributing to what would become a destructive fire season.

 The 2023 Canadian wildfires were the most destructive in recorded Canadian history and the 2024 wildfire season, while less severe, was one of the worst.
 Overwintering "zombie" fires continued to smoulder under snow in Alberta and British Columbia in January 2025, some of which began 2023.
 Wildfire researcher Mike Flannigan stated that this is the first time he has observed such fires survive for over two years.
 The British Columbia Wildfire Service had detected 49 active wildfires in early June that started as zombie fires, all near Fort Nelson.

 In Saskatchewan, rapid day-to-day shifts in temperature combined with low levels of snow created drought conditions; rather than seeping into the ground gradually and soaking the soil, snow would melt rapidly while the ground was still frozen and water would evaporate.
 Trees and grasses would rehydrate, grow, and dry out, leaving plentiful fuel.
 Boreal forests are more vulnerable to fire in the spring because deciduous tree have not yet grown their leaves, which store moisture.
 With warmer weather happening earlier in the year, fires become more likely.
 Fires in the spring are more likely to be caused by humans, for example via abandoned campfires or hot machinery, while fires in the summer are more likely to have natural causes like lightning.

 About 14.3% of Canadian buildings sit in the wildland–urban interface, and about 79% of buildings are within 1 km, putting them at risk of wildfire.